-Oh, it’s that easy, is it?
+Oh, it's that easy, is it?
 Well, yes.
 It is.
-There are a multitude of things you can do to improve your shaving performance, and all of them are designed to reduce irritation on the hair follicles and avoid sharpening those little hairs so they don’t turn into barbae.
+You can do a multitude of things yo improve your shaving performance, and all of them are designed to reduce irritation on the hair follicles and avoid sharpening those little hairs, so they don't turn into barbae.

-The first one is really obvious.
-Don’t shave so closely.
+The first one is self-explanatory.
+Don't shave so closely.
 Yeah, yeah, you want a perfectly smooth shave.
 We get it.
 But if that shave is leading to razor bumps, how much smoothness and sexiness are you really getting?
 You can still have a nice shave, but when you leave the hair above the surface of the skin, you're not irritating those follicles.
-And, your hair won’t be poking you because it doesn’t have to break back through the surface.
-In fact, a nice trimmer might be a better tool for you than your razor.
-It’s something to think about.
+And, your hair won't be poking you because it doesn't have to break back through the surface.
+In fact, an excellent trimmer might be a better tool for you than your razor.
+It's something to think about.

 Try Alternative Hair Removal

 Let's clarify something about shaving.
 You don't have to do it across your whole body.
 That's true for men and women.
 There may be a stigma about body hair, but let's rise above that.
 As long as you're grooming deliberately and keeping things clean, there are parts of your body that don't need to be bare.
 For the areas that do merit perfectly smooth skin, ditch the razor.
 There are other ways to achieve your goals.